Journalism

 Capstone

-To give students pre-professional experience, the program requires students to work on a laboratory publication with a worldwide online and broad print circulation.
+To give students pre-professional experience, the program requires students to work on a laboratory publication with an international online and broad print circulation.
 These publications are produced by classes and are taken for credit.
 Consistent with the department's commitment to protect students' First Amendment rights, students have editorial control of the publications.
 Students must complete one semester of publication.
-In their second semester, they can choose between working on the student publication, completing an approved internship, completing a senior seminar project or working in the department’s News Bureau for professional publications.
+In their second semester, they can choose between working on the student publication, completing an approved internship, completing a senior seminar project, or working in the department’s News Bureau for professional publications.
 Students should consult with an advisor to choose the option that works best for them.

 Internships